shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “By Alpha, I wish I could try you on.
 To see what you are, to learn more about you.”

 Just then, something happened.
-It was as if Alpha himself had granted her a wish, from a top his perch on the moon.
+If Alpha answered prayers, this was definitely one of them.

 The feeling started in her toes.
 It was tingling, a slight numbness, like her fur was being pulled.
 Then the tips of her toes cracked and flipped upwards, disappearing into her foot.
 The white fur of her wolf socks ceded way to an orange, stripy fur.
 But more importantly, they were now smaller.